Sweetness-you/r18/README.md

-Used for personal harmless pranks, no self-reported documents
+Used for personal harmless pranks